Saiful Apek: Personal life

-In his Ujian Penilaian Darjah 5, he did very well and in fact received an offer to study at the prestigious Kolej Melayu Kuala Kangsar.
+In his Ujian Penilaian Darjah 5, he received an offer to study at Kolej Melayu Kuala Kangsar.

 He married Roslina Abu Hassan on 11 June 1994.
-They are blessed with two sons, Mohd Riyadh Aslam (born 1996) and Mohd Radzin Aiman (born 1998).
+They have two sons, Mohd Riyadh Aslam and Mohd Radzin Aiman.

 He also owns the Gitu-Gitu Char Koey Tiaw restaurant which operates in Penang.
-In 2013, Apek decided to quit smoking because he was concerned about his health.
+In 2013, Apek quit smoking due to health concerns.

 Controversy

 Saiful Apek was found guilty of injecting cannabis into his body on 12 June 2010.
 On 22 May 2013, the Shah Alam High Court ordered him to defend himself after allowing the prosecution's appeal against the Magistrate's Court's decision to acquit them of the charges on 25 June of the same year.

 Apek and his employees were released after finding that the prosecution had failed to prove a prima facie case.
 On 25 April 2014, Apek and three of his employees were each fined RM2,500 by the High Court here on Friday after being found guilty of injecting cannabis into the body.